-Cheap Flower Delivery in Singapore – 12 Best Florists for Bouquets Under $50

 Mini bouquets: If you’re not trying to impress but just want to send a thoughtful little gift, mini bouquets (from $22) are a nice way to do it, and they’re cheaper than regular bouquets.
 They’re available from Petite Fleur and First Sight SG.

-Free delivery: Another way to save on costs is to find a florist with free delivery, as paid delivery can cost upwards of $10.
+Free delivery: Another way to save on costs is to find a flower shop with free delivery, as paid delivery can cost upwards of $10.
 The Bloom Box, Happy Bunch, The Enchanted Tree, Floral Garage, Flower Chimp and Windflower Florist all offer free delivery in Singapore.